Best Camp Stove Fuel 2026: Propane vs Butane vs Isobutane (Complete Guide)

 Which Stove and Fuel Combo Is Right for You?

 If you car camp with family: Get the Gas One GS-3400P Dual Fuel ($34.99) and a 4-pack of 1 lb propane cylinders.
 Cook anything, anywhere, any temperature.
 The dual-fuel capability means you can also grab butane cans when they're on sale.
-Complete your camp kitchen setup with our essential camp cooking gear guide for pots, pans, and cleanup.
+For the full field of options across every fuel type and budget, our best car camping stoves comparison ranks seven stoves by fuel, size, and price so you can match one to your exact setup.
+Complete your camp kitchen setup with our essential camp cooking gear guide for pots, pans, and cleanup; for a full multi-day packing order, use the family camping gear checklist before loading the car.
+If you are choosing a roomy cabin tent for the same trip, compare real 4P and 6P layouts in our family tent space guide before committing to a footprint.

-If you backpack solo: The Etekcity Ultralight ($13.99) plus two 4 oz isobutane canisters is the lightest, cheapest setup that actually works.
-Total weight under 12 ounces.
+If you backpack solo: The MSR PocketRocket 2 ($49.95) plus two 4 oz isobutane canisters is a compact, proven setup for simple trail meals.
 More stove options and tent pairings in our ultralight backpacking guide.

 If you're a beginner on a budget: Start with the Coleman Classic Butane ($29.99) for summer-only camping, or spend the extra $5 for the Gas One GS-3400P ($34.99) so you're covered year-round.
 Pair it with our camp cooking for beginners guide for meal plans and shopping lists.